grafana/loki/docs/sources/clients/aws/eks/_index.md

 ---
 title: EKS
-description: ending logs from EKS with Promtail
+description: Sending logs from EKS with Promtail
 ---
 # EKS